OACIQ REGISTER OF LICENCE HOLDERS

 - Whether the licence is suspended or subjected to conditions or restrictions.

-A suspended licence means that the licence holder’s right to practice has been interrupted.
-Several reasons may warrant a suspension, including a voluntary suspension at the broker’s request, a cessation of activities, failure to complete a training or a decision by the OACIQ Discipline Committee or the Licence Issue and Maintenance Committee.
+A licence suspension means that the licence holder’s right to practice has been interrupted.
+Several reasons may warrant a suspension, including a voluntary suspension at the broker’s request, a cessation of activities, failure to complete a training course or to update information, or a decision by the OACIQ Discipline Committee or the Licence Issue and Maintenance Committee.

 You need help using the Register?